remiblancher/post-quantum-pki-lab/usecases/applications/06-tls-tunnel/README.md

 ## Secure TLS Tunnel with Post-Quantum Certificates

-> **Key Message:** A TLS tunnel provides encrypted, authenticated transport.
-With PQC certificates, this tunnel is quantum-resistant.
+> **Key Message:** This tunnel uses PQC for *identity*.
+Full quantum resistance requires hybrid key exchange — coming with TLS + ML-KEM support.

 > **Visual diagrams:** See [`diagram.txt`](diagram.txt) for ASCII diagrams of the tunnel architecture.